 The official definition of place value of a number is “The value of where the digit is in the number.”

 When starting out with basic place value concepts in kindergarten or first grade, having hands-on learning to be able to “trade” items for a higher value can help to strengthen that understanding.

 Inexpensive Place Value Manipulative Idea:

 Don’t you love when you pull out a box of manipulatives, only to find half of them missing?
 They were lost under desks, cabinets, and bookshelves along the way most likely.
 They got great use and lots of learning occurred, but that doesn’t help you get through the end of the year when you need them at that point.

 Here is a fun and super inexpensive way to use the same idea to get you to the last day of school without breaking the bank and teach place value along the way: all you need are a box of straws and some scissors!

 Need a way to store them?

 I love these simple decorated boxes – and even cuter are these little plastic cups to hold the ones.
 Pop one of the cups into the box and it becomes a handy storage area for your manipulatives!

-Another option?
 How about a divided dish plate with a lid?
 Toss your ones in the smaller sections and your tens (and maybe even pipe cleaners to bundle them) in the large section.
 Each table group in your class gets one plate to work from and everything goes back in the plate with the lid secured before stacking on the shelf.
 These are particularly nice because they will stack nicely on top of one another too!